 The Quality Monitoring Measures provide a broad overview of system quality.
 The goal of these measures is to continually monitor performance of the New Health System with regard to quality.
+In connection with the Department's monitoring of the Quality Monitoring Measures, any underperforming Quality Monitoring Measure for more than one (1) year may be reclassified to a Target Quality Measure, as determined by the Department in its discretion.

 For hospital quality performance, Quality Monitoring Measures will include CMS Hospital Compare measures.
 Hospital Compare measures that are identified as Target Quality Measures and measures of payment and value of care will be excluded from Quality Monitoring Measures.
 Quality Monitoring Measures will be evaluated for the entire patient population and will not be restricted based on the patient's payor status.
 Specifically, these measures will not be limited to the Medicare population.
-The New Health System will be evaluated on Quality Monitoring Measures for each applicable NHS Entity.
+The New Health System shall submit data for the Quality Monitoring Measures at each of the following levels: (1) individual data for each applicable NHS Entity located in Tennessee; (2) aggregate data for the applicable NHS Entities located in Tennessee; and (3) aggregate data for the entire New Health System.